Important: If you're not an IT administrator for your organization, go to Start or schedule a Google Meet video meeting instead.

 To turn on a service for a set of users across or within organizational units, select an access group.
 For details, go to turn on a service for a group.

-A video conference link is automatically added to all new Google Calendar events for users that can create video calls.
-Admins can disable automatic video conference links for all new Calendar events, or users can adjust the video conferencing preferences for their account.
+A Meet conference link is automatically added to all new Google Calendar events for users that can create Meet meetings.
+Admins can disable automatic Meet conference links for all new Calendar events, or users can adjust the conferencing preferences for their account.

-Note: To learn how disabling Meet impacts users in your organization, see Turn off video calling for your organization.
+To learn how turning off Meet impacts users in your organization, see Turn off Meet meetings for your organization.